open-estuary/distro-repo/README.md

 * How to integrate new packages with specific libs?

   Currently the AliSQL has used glibc-2.25(that is devlibset-4-glibc) automatically.
-If you have any requests to use new packages with specific libs, just submit issue to Estuary via bugtrack system or leave message in this page.
+If you have any requests to use new packages with specific libs, just submit issue to Estuary via bugtrack system or submit one issue in this repository.